ufsuleiman/ufsuleiman/README.md

 ###

-<p align="left">✨ Making Data-driven decisions since 2023<br>📚I am a Petroleum Engineering graduate with a growing passion for Sustainable Energy Engineering and the transformative role of Artificial Intelligence in driving Nigeria’s energy transition.<br>🎯 Goal:  My goal is to contribute towards a decentralised sustainable energy system that powers economic and industrial growth.<br>🎲 Fun fact: I ask alot of questions</p>
+<p align="left">✨ Making Data-driven decisions since 2023<br>📚 I am a Petroleum Engineering graduate with a growing passion for Sustainable Energy Engineering and the transformative role of Artificial Intelligence in driving Nigeria’s energy transition.<br>🎯 Goal:  My goal is to contribute towards a decentralised sustainable energy system that powers economic and industrial growth.<br>🎲 Fun fact: I ask alot of questions</p>

 ###